 Pricing is by quote only.

-Offered as an enterprise analytics or embedded analytics, Tableau deploys insights across organizations or into your website or app.
+Tableau is built to help large enterprises with volumes of datasets to capitalize on their data and improve the bottom line.
+It is both available as a cloud platform or an on-premise system.
+Offered as an enterprise analytics or embedded analytics tool, it deploys insights across organizations or into your website or app.
 Creating and sharing insights is possible in minutes using clear visual or interactive representations.

 The solution offers SMB and enterprise packages starting at $999, which allows for six data sources.

 QlikView helps small and medium businesses see the big picture in their datasets.
 The software has a strong self-service platform that uses neat visualizations and apps deployed via cloud or on-premise.
 It is also available as an open-source platform.

 QlikView is one of the more simple data analysis solutions.
 As a result, you can search and relate huge data volumes fast and turn them into insights.
 Furthermore, you can share analytics while maintaining privacy controls.
 The software is also accessible from various devices, and anywhere there is an internet connection.
 You can also customize or embed analytics on your website or app.